Seahawks pre-draft position preview: Seattle set at kicking spots, but expect them to look to beef up coverage and return units

 So, the above should make clear Seattle won’t be drafting any kickers.
 And signing any for any reason would mostly be to have an extra leg in camp for workload management reasons.

-Seattle, though, has made special teams coverage and return units a priority in drafts in recent seasons — sixth-round pick running back Travis Homer was taken last season in part due how the team felt he could help immediately on special teams.
+Seattle, though, has made special-teams coverage and return units a priority in drafts in recent seasons — sixth-round pick running back Travis Homer was taken last season in part due to how the team felt he could help immediately on special teams.
 Homer ended up being the personal protector on the punt team, among other duties.

 As some of those players morph into more pivotal position roles in coming seasons Seattle will need new young players to play some on special teams.
 Especially among late-round picks, what they can add on special teams will again be a focus.

-Seattle could particularly look for some return candidates to take some of the work off of receiver Tyler Lockett, especially in a year when the Seahawks didn’t rank real high in either return category — the Seahawks were 24th in yards per punt return at 6.1 and 29th in kickoff return average at 19.6
+Seattle could particularly look for some return candidates to take some of the work off of receiver Tyler Lockett, especially in a year when the Seahawks didn’t rank real high in either return category.
+The Seahawks were 24th in yards per punt return at 6.1 and 29th in kickoff return average at 19.6

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.